fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 translating between APIs can be relatively easy for your CPU/GPU compared to SteamVR; that said, while most users of OpenComposite+OpenXR report higher or more consistent framerates, this is not universal.

+**Edited on 2023-06-18:** OpenComposite is now primarily used with OpenXR; support for translating to the Oculus API has been deprecated.

 ## Runtimes and Compositors

 Runtimes provide 'platform' features such as safety bounds (e.g. 'guardian' and 'chaperone'), system menus, preferences, and 'home environments'; if multiple VR games or apps are running, they also decide which is active at a given time, is affected by controller buttons, etc.